dangello-g/dangello-g/README.md

 # Hey 👋 What's up?

-I'm D'Angello, a software developer specializing in backend development. 🚀
+I'm D'Angello, a software engineer specialized in backend engineering. 🚀

 ## About me